antklim/tuples/README.md

 }
 ```

 Additionally, the package provides a `Reader`.
 It reads a tuples string and produces a collection of tuple values.
-You can read all tuples at once:
+You can read all tuples at once, as in the following example.

 ```go
 package main